cloudfoundry/diego-windows-release/docs/TROUBLESHOOT.md

 	[API/0] ERR Failed to stage application: staging failed
 	</pre>
 This error is often caused by a mismatch between the version of DiegoWindows that is installed on the cell and the version of Diego or Elastic Runtime.

+- Unexpected flapping of applications:
+  An application may start and then unexpectedly restart due to duplicate cell hostnames.
+Diego components rely on a unique hostname to communicate with each other.
+The `hostname` command will show the currently configured name.

 ##<a id='diagnostics'></a>Collecting Additional Diagnostic Information